This post may contain affiliate links. Please check out my disclaimer for more information.

 My second thought – I need to write a post about this.

 Three years ago when we first bought our home, our mortgage provider offered us an option regarding our property taxes.
 Normally we would pay the property tax ourselves with saved money.
-I think our amounts to around $1500 per year (That’s Canadian, so around $87USD).
+I think our amounts to around $1500 per year.
 The bank offered to collect the property tax from us monthly as part of our mortgage payment and then remit the tax on our behalf at tax time.

 Being that we were still fairly new to budgeting and living on a fairly tight one, we took them up on it.

 Related Post: How To Make It As A One Income Family

 I’m not entirely sure why banks offer this option.
 According to this article at ratehub.ca, it’s because if you fail to pay your property taxes, the municipality or city can put a lien on your home.
 This lien might supersede any claims by the lender and leave them with a loss.

 Of course the bank doesn’t know what our house is going to be assessed at in any given year.
 They just estimate high based on historical data.
 This Spring marked the third year of the bank remitting our property taxes for us (which I highly recommend if you’re trying to stick to a budget!).

 It turns out we have been overpaying into our property tax account.

 It started yesterday afternoon when I was opening some mail.
 We received a mortgage statement which was typical.
 Something caught my eye though – I saw in the top corner of the statement that we had a balance of $974 in our property tax account.
 This seemed odd as it’s July and we just paid our property taxes at the beginning of last month.

 Each year the bank adjusts the amount that we pay monthly by a few dollars to account for changes in property value.
 I assumed that this change accounted for any extra funds that were accumulating in the account – I was wrong.